Los Angeles Grand Theft Auto Attorney

 We will also investigate your case to determine if your constitutional rights were violated during your arrest and interrogation.
 If your rights were violated, evidence that was gathered may be excluded at trial.
 This may be enough to break the prosecution’s case against you.

-Schedule a Free Case Evaluation with Our Los Angeles Grand Theft Auto Attorneys
+Schedule a Free Case Evaluation with Our Los Angeles Theft Crimes Attorneys

 Grand theft auto is not an automatic felony, but it’s still usually charged as a felony and comes with stiff penalties if convicted.
 If you have been arrested for car theft, carjacking, or joyriding in Los Angeles, it’s important to take action quickly to protect your rights.
 The Rodriguez Law Group is here to fight for the best possible outcome in your case.